gamblevore/jeebox/README.md

 Jeebox has a lot of potential.
 By capturing the grammatical structure of a sentence, Jeebox can improve translation accuracy by 10x-100x, and the syntax is light.
 Jeebox could be very useful for medical documents, or technical documents (electronics/engineering/etc) which need precise translation.

 In the future this ability of Jeebox will be used.
 I guess it's a matter of destiny or fate, to allow the world time for things to happen.
+There is an element of delay, but that shouldn't be seen as a negative thing, more that the world needs time to sort matters out before its possible for me to work on something so potentially transformative.

 # Notes